fhiso/legacy-format/serialisation.md

     In the event that more than one such *tag* exists, applications SHOULD select the same *tag* in each instance where this choice exists.

-{.note} If processing *structures* into *tagged structures* in place, it may be easiest to perform a postfix traversal of each *structure* hierarchy;
+{.note} If processing *structures* into *tagged structures* in place, it may be easiest to perform a postorder traversal of each *structure* hierarchy;
 this way the *superstructure* of a *structure* being converted will still have a *structure type identifier*, not a *tag*, which will simplify looking up applicable *tag definitions*.